 And what a job it is: Murphy begins working as a nurse at the Magdalen Mental Mercyseat, finding a refuge from the strains and pains of the real world in a literal asylum.
 He befriends the long-institutionalised patients there, and figures if he hangs out with them long enough, he’ll find a way to send himself insane and escape reality altogether.
 He’s so happy in his new work that he ditches Celia, and promptly forgets all about her.
 What a guy!

 Reviews of Murphy were (very) mixed, and sales were (predictably) poor.
 Just 568 copies were sold upon its release in 1938.
 A further 23 were sold in 1939, 20 in 1940, and just 7 in 1941.
 By 1943, Murphy was out of print altogether.
-Beckett didn’t see any success or find any substantial audience until the release of Waiting For Godot, and since then Murphy has lived entirely in its shadows.
+Beckett didn’t see any success until the release of Waiting For Godot, and since then Murphy has lived entirely in its shadow.
 I felt, reading Murphy, that Beckett was naturally more inclined towards being a playwright than a novelist, because his prose (bizarre as it was) read very theatrically – I could picture it being performed on a stage.

 I’m sure there’s a lot of brilliant stuff in here – Beckett was obsessed with chess, for instance, and even I (a relative dummy) can see some of the ways he exploited the artistic possibilities of the game in Murphy – but damn, it’s a tough row to hoe.
 Normally I’m a fan of nihilistic black humour, but the way Beckett stewed it in absurdist existentialist ramblings just wasn’t to my taste.
 Luckily, there are plenty of people far smarter than me who are able to get more out of it, like the folks who awarded him the Nobel Prize for Literature in 1969.